 EFT (Emotion Focused Therapy)

 One of the most studied and widely practiced types of marriage and couples counseling, EFT was developed by Dr. Sue Johnson in the 1980s.
-It “prioritizes emotion and emotional regulation as the key organizing agents in individual experience and key relationship interactions.”
+“Given the major role of emotions in attachment theory, [EFT] emphasizes emotions and employs them to organize interaction patterns.”
 It’s a structured, short-term approach that typically lasts from eight to 20 sessions.
 The overall goal is to improve attachment and bonding.

 The Gottman Method

 Based on over 40 years of research, The Gottman Method was developed by Dr. John Gottman, along with his wife, Dr. Julie Schwartz Gottman.
 Gottman discovered that the “Four Horsemen” of relationship issues are: criticism, defensiveness, stonewalling (refusing to interact), and contempt.
-There are Seven Principles, which include becoming aware of your partner’s reality and emotions, positive expressions, and creating shared meaning, to name a few.
+According to the Gottman Institute, there are nine components of healthy relationships, which include becoming aware of your partner’s reality and emotions, positive expressions, and creating shared meaning, to name a few.
 It’s a widely popular method for helping couples approach and tackle issues at all stages of a relationship.

 Take time to ask questions, look at the different types of therapy they practice, and get a sense of whether or not the therapist understands your particular situation before committing to a counselor.
 Look for credentials like LMFT, MFT, or other professional licenses, plus advanced training in couples therapy.
 Don’t get frustrated if the first person you sit down with isn’t a match!